 When writing your application, you should keep in mind that it will run inside of containers on Kubernetes.
 Keep the principles of a 12 factor app in mind.

-When creating Deployments, DaemonSets, StatefulSets or CronJobs there are certain settings you should take:
+When creating Deployments, DaemonSets, StatefulSets or CronJobs consider the following:

 For more information see Images.